skylight-hq/skylight.digital/pages/pcf/user-researcher.md

 title: User researcher
 description: Find out what a user researcher does and the skills you need to do the job.
 permalink: /careers/career-pathways/user-researcher/
-hero_content: Find out what a user researcher does and the skills you need to do the job.
 preload: hero-join-us.svg
 class: career-pathways-role
 ---